The Book of Revelation

 Revelation 12 describes a woman with twelve stars about her head.
 The woman is depicted in the throes of childbirth.
 The dragon, Satan, stands before the woman to devour the child as soon as he is born.
 The woman is Israel, and the twelve stars symbolize the twelve tribes of Israel.
 The child is Jesus.
 Herod the Great did attempt to kill Jesus just as soon as He was born; however, he failed.

 The narrative of Revelation 12 then jumps 2,000 years.
 Satan wages war against the forces of God in heaven but is defeated.
 Satan is cast out of heaven with his angels and confined to the earth.
 The dragon then wages war against Israel, but Israel is protected by the wings of a great eagle.
 A beast rises from the sea, a confederation of world empires led by the Antichrist.
 Another beast comes out of the earth, appearing as a lamb, but speaking like the devil.
 This second beast, the False Prophet, deceives the people of the earth influencing them to worship the Antichrist.

 This chapter depicts the Antichrist and his one-world government.
-It also describes the religious partner of the Antichrist—the False Prophet.
-In the latter part of the chapter, the economic system of the endtime called the mark of the beast is described.
+It also describes the Antichrist’s religious partner, the False Prophet.
+In the latter part of the chapter, the economic system of the endtime, called the “mark of the beast” is described.